What is the summer solstice? An astronomer explains

-(The Conversation) – The summer solstice marks the official start of summer.
+(The Conversation) — The summer solstice marks the official start of summer.
 It brings the longest day and shortest night of the year for the 88% of Earth’s people who live in the Northern Hemisphere.
-People around the world traditionally observe the change of seasons with bonfires and festivals and Fête de la Musique celebrations.
+People around the world traditionally observe the change of seasons with bonfires, festivals, and Fête de la Musique celebrations.

 Astronomers can calculate an exact moment for the solstice, when Earth reaches the point in its orbit where the North Pole is angled closest to the sun.
 That moment will be at 10:58 a.m.
 Eastern Time on June 21 this year.
 From Earth, the sun will appear farthest north relative to the stars.
 People living on the Tropic of Cancer, 23.5 degrees north of the Equator, will see the sun pass straight overhead at noon.